GreyMilton/house-of-games-api/testing-plan.md

   - no reviews found with that category status:404 { msg: "Reviews not found" } if that category is not currently found on a review in the reviews table

+## **GET /api/reviews/:review_id/comments**

+Responds with:

+- an array of comments for the given `review_id` of which each comment should have the following properties:
+  - `comment_id`
+  - `votes`
+  - `created_at`
+  - `author` which is the `username` from the users table
+  - `body`

+---

+Tested and implemented:

+happy path:
+- status:200 response.body.comments is an array of objects

+To test and implement:

+- sad path: review_id not a number: status400, { msg: "Invalid query" }
+- sad path: review_id a number that is not currently used: status404, { msg: "Review not found" }